B-spline Parameterized Joint Optimization of Reconstruction and K-space Trajectories (BJORK) for Accelerated 2D MRI: Acknowledgment

 \fref{fig:workflow} shows the overall workflow of the proposed approach.
 The goal is to optimize $\om \in \reals^{\Ns \times \Nd}$, a trainable (possibly multi-shot) sampling pattern, and $\thta \in \reals^M$, the $M$ parameters of the image reconstruction method, where \Ns denotes the total number of k-space samples, and \Nd denotes the image dimensionality.
 (The results are for $\Nd = 2$, i.e., 2D images, but the method is general.)

-The training loss for jointly optimizing the parameters is as follows: \blue{
+The training loss for jointly optimizing the trajectory parameters \om and reconstruction parameters \thta is as follows:

 where each $\x \in \complex^{\Nv}$ is a fully sampled reference image having \Nv voxels drawn from the training data set $\mathcal{X}$ and \vveps is simulated additive complex Gaussian noise.
-(In practice the expectation is taken over mini-batches of training images.) } The system matrix $\A = \A(\om) \in \complex^{\Ns\Nc \times \Nv}$ represents the MR imaging physics (encoding), where \Nc denotes the number of receiver coils.
+(In practice the expectation is taken over mini-batches of training images.)

+The system matrix $\A = \A(\om) \in \complex^{\Ns\Nc \times \Nv}$ represents the MR imaging physics (encoding), where \Nc denotes the number of receiver coils.
 For multi-coil non-Cartesian acquisition, it is a non-Cartesian SENSE operator \cite{pruessmann:2001:AdvancesSensitivityEncoding} that applies a pointwise multiplication of the sensitivity maps followed by a NUFFT operator (currently we do not consider field inhomogeneity but it would be straightforward to extend because the Jacobian approximation can cover such cases \cite{wang:21:eao}).
 The function $f_{\thta}(\om;\cdot)$ denotes an image reconstruction algorithm with parameters $\thta$ that is applied to simulated under-sampled data $\A(\om)\x + \vveps$.
-As detailed in subsection \ref{subsec:recon}, we use an unrolled neural network. \blue{The reconstruction loss $\ell(\cdot, \cdot)$ quantifies the similarity between a reconstructed image and the ground truth, and can be a combination of different terms.
+As detailed in subsection \ref{subsec:recon}, we use an unrolled neural network.
+The reconstruction loss $\ell(\cdot, \cdot)$ quantifies the similarity between a reconstructed image and the ground truth, and can be a combination of different terms.
 Here we chose the loss $\ell$ to be a combined $\ell_1$ and square of $\ell_2$ norm.
 The matrices $\D_1$ and $\D_{2}$ denote the first-order and second-order finite difference operators. $\Delta t$ is the raster time and $\gamma$ denotes the gyromagnetic ratio. \resp{R4.12} \resp{R4.13} For multi-shot imaging, the difference operator applies to each shot individually.
 The optimization is constrained in gradient field strength (\gmax), and slew rate (\smax).
 To use the stochastic gradient descent (SGD) method, we convert the box constraint into a penalty function $\blmath{\phi}$, where

 where $\max.(\cdot)$ operates point-wisely.
-Our final optimization problem has the following form:}
+Our final joint optimization problem has the following form:

 We update $\thta$ and $\om$ simultaneously for each mini-batch of training data.